 All placements are arranged directly between the student, tertiary institution and the relevant Officer in Charge of the proposed work location.
 If you are interested in completing your placement within Victoria Police you will need to make direct contact with the Officer in Charge at the police station or appropriate contact at your desired department unit.

-If you have any questions pertaining to any of the above information please email us directly at firstname.lastname@example.org
+If you have any questions pertaining to any of the above information please email us directly at: firstname.lastname@example.org and our Field Program Placement Coordinator will get back to you in a timely manner.

 Graduate recruitment scheme